Close Menu

 Low-end torque

 Diesels can muster a lot of torque from low-down in their rpm ranges, which makes them a favourite for drivers that regularly tow caravans and trailers.
+Whether you’re towing heavy loads or planning a family trip, you might want to check out tourer caravans for sale to find the perfect match for your diesel vehicle.
 This trait also makes them easy to drive on the motorway – overtaking requires less planning as you’re normally cruising in the engine’s powerband.
 All you need is a poke of the throttle to get past slower cars.

 Low CO2 emissions